Death of Lamduan Armitage: Description

 The woman was believed to be of southeast-Asian origin, had dark, shoulder-length hair, and was about 4 ft 11 in tall.
 Her age was estimated between 25 and 35 years.
 The woman had healthy teeth with a noticeable gap at the front.
 Her body was clothed in green jeans and a green-and-white-striped T-shirt; she also wore a wedding ring.
-The ring was 22-karat gold and made in Bangkok, Thailand.
+The ring was 22-carat gold and made in Bangkok, Thailand.
 The woman had pierced ears, but no earrings were found.
 No shoes, warm outer clothing, or other personal effects were found at the site.
 The woman weighed 10 st but appeared to have gained weight in the years prior to her death.

+Investigation

 Initial investigation

 Immediately after the discovery, North Yorkshire Police commenced an extensive investigation.
 Police questioned walkers using the Pennine Way, conducted house-to-house enquires in the locality, and issued letters to local holiday accommodations that appealed for witnesses in multiple languages.
 Police investigated every sighting in the Yorkshire Dales of women matching the description of the unidentified body dating back to 1 August 2004.

-A postmortem was undertaken, which suggested the woman died between 31 August and 13 September, but it did not provide enough information to enable investigators to establish the cause of death.
+A postmortem examination suggested that the woman died between 31 August and 13 September, but did not provide enough information to enable investigators to establish the cause of death.
 The postmortem indicated that the woman had probably been pregnant at some point during her life.

 Detective Chief Inspector Pete Martin stated that the death was unexplained rather than suspicious.
 A search of missing persons databases did not produce any matches.

 A number of countries were identified as the potential origin of the woman.
 These countries included Malaysia, Indonesia, Singapore, Thailand, and Vietnam.
 Analysis of the body indicated that the woman had been in the UK for at least two years prior to her death and that she had probably lived in Cumbria, Lancashire, or the west Yorkshire Dales.